Thinking of getting started with biking?

 How Tires Affect Your Ride?

 Tires can significantly affect your ride.
-It is important to remember that the tubes of your tires leak even when you do not ride a bicycle, so If your bicycle has tires with tubes, keeping the tires inflated is essentials.
+It is important to remember that the tubes of your tires leak even when you do not ride a bicycle, so If your bicycle has tires with tubes, keeping the tires inflated is essential.

 An under-inflated tire reduces the speed and leads to further damage to your tire’s tube.
 On the other hand, if you inflate your tube too much, you will experience more bounces and vibrations as you ride on the road.
 So with an over-inflated tube, you will end up with an uncomfortable ride.